 Murray's farming business has a December 31 year-end.
 He owns a truck that is not a passenger vehicle.
 He uses the truck to pick up supplies and equipment.
-Murray kept the following records for his 2001 fiscal period:
+Murray kept the following records for his 2002 fiscal period:

-Farming business kilometres
+Farming business kilometres 27,000 km

+Total kilometres 30,000 km

 Expenses:

 Gasoline and oil \$ 3,500

 Repairs and maintenance \$ 500

-Insurance
+Insurance \$ 1,000

 Interest (on loan to buy truck) \$ 1,900

 Licence and registration fees

 Total expenses for the truck

-This is how Murray determines the motor vehicle expenses he can deduct in his 2001 fiscal period:
+This is how Murray determines the motor vehicle expenses he can deduct in his 2002 fiscal period: